Top 5 WebXR Frameworks - Comparison

 Wonderland Engine

-While benefiting from the performance of our optimized rendering, your interaction code can flexibility implemented using our JavaScript/TypeScript API with many components written for your to handle VR, AR library integrations, audio and more.
+While benefiting from the performance of our optimized rendering, you can implement interaction code with our JavaScript/TypeScript API.
+Many reusable components are written for you to handle VR, AR, audio, and more.

 And, yes, we support WebXR, the engine was designed for it from the ground up.